What causes high blood pressure?

 - Normal: Less than 120 over 80 (120/80)

-People whose blood pressure is above the normal range should consult their doctor about steps to take to lower it.
+If your blood pressure is above the normal range, talk to your doctor about how to lower it.

-The exact causes of high blood pressure are not known, but several factors and conditions may play a role in its development, including:
+The exact causes of high blood pressure are not known, but several things may play a role, including:

 - Being overweight or obese